awsdocs/amazon-redshift-developer-guide/doc_source/r_CREATE_USER.md

    create user user1 password 'md5153c434b4b77c89e6b94f12c5393af5b';
    ```

-1. Log on to the database using the user name and password\.
+1. Log on to the database using the sign\-in credentials\.

    For this example, log on as `user1` with password `ez`\.
 Another secure alternative is to specify an SHA\-256 hash of a password string; or you can provide your own valid SHA\-256 digest and 256\-bit salt that was used to create the digest\.